 In most cases, payment via direct debits will also be available (Budget plan).
-Please contact Sheffield City Council Housing Services (0114 2735590) for more information regarding budget plan payments.
+Please contact our Housing Services on 0114 273 5590 for more information regarding budget plan payments.

-- A Weekly Standing Charge of £4.00 (50 weeks per year) incorporated within your rent payments to cover the fixed costs associated with providing heating to your dwelling.
+- a Weekly Standing Charge of £4 (50 weeks per year) incorporated within your rent payments to cover the fixed costs associated with providing heating to your dwelling

-This depends on your usage.
-If care is taken to moderate the room temperature and you switch off the heating when you are out; it is probable that a significant saving could be made to your annual heating bill.
+If care is taken to moderate the room temperature and you switch off the heating when you are out, it is probable that a significant saving could be made to your annual heating bill.